DuncanIdahoCT/espresence-mmwave-nightlight-sensor/static/project.md

 ![version 2 internals 2](images/version%202%20internals%202.jpg)

+UPDATE: I would not recommend common hot-glue as the slightly warm temperature of the ESP/mmWave (I've noticed) has made the glue come loose.
+I'm sure another glue could be used that is safe for direct contact with microelectronics and safe at higher temps...

 It should be noted that the code and instructions in the main readme.md are for version 2 and specific to the Adafruit ESP32-S2 but this could easily be adapted to anything else you can make work with the mmWave and that you can stuff inside this thing :)